theflakes/sigma_to_wazuh/README.md

 Still a long ways to go.
 At the least, I hope to be able to convert ~70% of the Sigma rule base without needing any manual fixups.

+Rule conversion needs to check the Sigma detection logic for several different data type used in differing orders:
+- dictionaries
+- lists
+- single value
+- dictionaries in dictionaries
+- etc.

+There are other things that need to be accounted for:
+- Keyword logic
+- Field lists to run detection logic against
+- "all of", "one of", etc.

 ## Required Python packages:
 - lxml
 - BeautifulSoup 4: bs4